HimesGroup/pargasite/README.md

 In this repository you will first find a shiny app (/app), a version of which is also hosted on https://pargasite.org/.

 You will also find an R package (/pkg) that can be downloaded with devtools::install_github("HimesGroup/pargasite", subdir = "pkg").
-You can refer to files in the examples folder which help illustrate the use of all functions in this package.

-Lastly, you will find the code we used to generate the data used in both the website and the package.
+Lastly, you will find the code we used to generate the data (/data_generation) used in both the website and the package.

 ## Data